 It is more Cost Effective to Elope.

 While I do not believe that money should be your determining factor in choosing to elope, it is for sure cheaper than your average wedding which is a huge benefit.
 According to Zola in 2023, the average wedding can cost more than $29,000.
 WOW!
 You can elope for half of the cost of a larger wedding or less, depending how you budget out your elopement plans.
 You’re elopement cost is essentially broken down into a photographer, travel, a dress, any required permits and any other vendors you may want to hire like a florist, musician, etc. You may be wondering what the average elopement costs.
 However an elopement could literally cost anywhere from $2,000 to $50,000.
 It is hard to pin point an average for elopements due to how different each elopement experience can be.
 The beauty of eloping is you control your costs way more.
 The exciting thing about this is that the money you spend on your elopement is directly spent on yourselves over all of your guests at a traditional wedding.
-You can invest more in an experience and a good photographer to capture the memories than a venue to host a party.
+You are investing more in a core experience than a venue to host a party.

 “We got engaged in April 2021 and began looking up traditional venues, but all were so pricey and the thought of spending so much money for everyone else versus something just for us was weighing on me……We had a great experience and would recommend to anyone who wants something different than a traditional indoor wedding, loves the outdoors, wants to save money and make it an intimate occasion for you and your person.”– Alexandra on her experience planning a wedding versus her elopement day

 Art for your Walls